extenda/dev-portal-common-repo-docs-template/SYNC-DOCS.md

          page: docs/group/group-doc1.md     # Path to the Markdown document

-    # Services section should be created for each product
+    # Products section should be created for each product collection
-    - group: Services         # Hardcoded
+    - group: Products         # Hardcoded
       expanded: true          # Hardcoded
       pages:

-        # For each service.yaml file generate a service group
+        # For each product.yaml file generate a product group
-        - group: Service1       # "name" filed from the service.yaml
+        - group: Product1       # "name" filed from the service.yaml
           expanded: false       # Hardcoded
-          page: services/service1/index.md          # Hardcoded
+          page: products/products1/index.md          # Hardcoded
           pages:
            - label: Doc1                            # Title of the page (should be taken from the document content)
-             page: services/service1/docs/doc1.md   # Path to the Markdown document ...
+             page: products/product1/docs/doc1.md   # Path to the Markdown document ...

             # A group is a sub folder inside /developer-portal/PRODUCT_NAME/services/docs/...